LinkedIn jumpstarts China expansion with Chinese language site

 But Weiner said the benefits of providing its online service to people in China outweighed those concerns.
 He vowed that the company would be "transparent" about its practices as it builds its presence in a country it said is home to one in five of the "knowledge workers" that are LinkedIn's core audience.

-Shares of LinkedIn were roughly flat in after-hours trading on Monday at $199.49.
+Shares of LinkedIn were roughly flat in after-hours trading on Monday at $199.49 (119.79 pounds).
 The stock is down roughly 23 percent from its 52 week-high of $257.56 as investors fret about two consecutive quarters of declines in its page views.

 "Extending our service in China raises difficult questions, but it is clear to us that the decision to proceed is the right one," Weiner said.